 - Trees trunks that are dog-leg shaped

-One reason that dog leg shaped tree trunks are an indication of slope creep is that most trees tend to have “positive phototropism”, which is when a tree grows toward the sun light.
-As the soil slowly shifts downward on the slope, a leaning tree adjust by straightening back upward towards the light.
+One reason that dog-leg shaped tree trunks are an indication of slope creep is that most trees tend to have “positive phototropism”, which is when a tree grows toward the sunlight.
+As the soil slowly shifts downward on the slope, a leaning tree adjusts by straightening back upward towards the light.

 Other warning signs of possible slope creep